 The property price statistics bring together data from different countries.
-The BIS, with the assistance of its member central banks, 1 has obtained approval of various national data providers to disseminate the statistics as long as the national sources are clearly indicated.
+The BIS, with the assistance of its member central banks, 1 has obtained approval of various national data providers to disseminate the statistics as long as the original national sources are clearly indicated.
 The sources and any relevant disclaimers are listed separately (sources of data).
 Copyright in these data must be honoured.

-The property price statistics currently include data from 46 countries, and are available at different frequencies.
-The data differ significantly from country to country, for instance in terms of sources of information on prices, type of property, area covered, property vintage, priced unit, detailed compilation methods and seasonal adjustment.
+The property price statistics currently include data from 52 countries, and are available at different frequencies.
+The data differ significantly from country to country, for instance in terms of type of property, area covered, property vintage, priced unit, detailed compilation methods and seasonal adjustment.
 This reflects two facts.
 Firstly, that the processes associated with buying and selling a property and hence data available, vary between countries and secondly, that there are currently no specific international standards for property price statistics.
-However, Eurostat is taking the lead in drafting a Handbook on Residential Property Price Indices under the aegis of the Inter-Secretariat Working Group on Price Statistics.
+However, Eurostat has is taking the lead in drafting a Handbook on Residential Property Price Indices under the aegis of the Inter-Secretariat Working Group on Price Statistics.
 This handbook will give recommendations on best practice for compiling residential property price indices and will present these in the context of the different user needs for such indices.
 A draft of the Handbook is available for public comment.
 The Handbook builds on work undertaken at a number of international meetings over recent years to identify the requirements for improved data on property prices from an economic, monetary and financial stability perspective.

 This webpage and the related property price database contain links to other websites for the convenience of users.
 Neither the BIS nor its member central banks endorse these websites or assume any responsibility for their content.

 The Property price dataset is updated on a monthly basis at the end of each month.